henqc/DS4002_CS3/README.md

 ## Instructions for Reproducing
 - Download data from WHO [1]
-- Unzip file and clean data taken from SA_0000001400 and SA_0000001688.csv, keeping columns relating to Time Dimension in both the US and EU countries
+- Unzip file to get SA_0000001400.csv and SA_0000001688.csv
-- Export CSV file and upload to github
+- Export those CSV files and upload to github
-- In a Google Colab notebook, append ......
+- In a Google Colab notebook, clean data keeping columns related to Time Dimension and SpatialDimensionCode
+- Filter SpatialDimensionCodes keeping the US, UK, Germany, and Japan
-- Use ARIMA statistical model in Python to find trends and predictions of the data
+- Use ARIMA statistical model in Python to find trends and predictions of the data based on those countries
     - This can be done by using predict() function from installed packages
 - Analyze trends to see if there is a significance change over time